What is it about?

 The report on language teaching and learning in multilingual classrooms will be discussed with Member States partly in the context of the response from the education sector to the current refugee crisis, as reflected in the Paris declaration from March 2015 (Deutsch français).

 As a follow-up to the first report on multilingual classrooms and as a contribution to the review of the Key Competence Framework for Lifelong Learning, a series of thematic workshops and Peer Learning Activities about the integration of migrant children through school education were organised in 2016 and 2017.
 Among the renowned experts who submitted input papers for the discussions were Emmanuelle le Pichon-Vorstmann, Dina Mehmedbegovic, Ellen-Rose Kambel and Teresa Tinsley.
-The group produced an interim report which focused on migrant education and a more general final report entitled Rethinking language education and linguistic diversity in schools (the report will be available soon).
+The group produced an interim report entitled Rethinking language education in schools (Deutsch français).

 What are the next steps?

 The Erasmus+ programme offers new opportunities, such as policy experimentation and large-scale partnerships, to develop new strategies for language teaching and learning in multilingual classrooms.

 Together with the Council of Europe and its Centre for Modern Languages, the Commission will support the development and dissemination of new methods for language teaching in multilingual classrooms.

 Resources and support for teachers working with pupils of different nationalities in the classroom will be developed as part of the Commission’s wider strategy for the teaching professions.